project-gemmi/gemmi/docs/hkl.rst

 .. doctest::

+  >>> mtz.set_logging(sys.stdout)
   >>> mtz.reindex(gemmi.Op('k,l,h'))
+  Real space transformation: y,z,x
-  'Real space transformation: y,z,x\nSpace group changed from P 21 21 2 to P 21 2 21.\n'
+  Space group changed from P 21 21 2 to P 21 2 21.

 If reindex() is called on merged data, it should be followed by a call to ensure_asu().